What the 2024 Regulations Actually Changed

 Practical Implications for Risk Managers and Corporate Buyers

 The most actionable implication is around insurer selection during renewal negotiations.
-Insurers in lower EOM tiers (the 25% cap group) have less expense headroom and may be more resistant to broad broker compensation requests on large commercial risks.
-Insurers in the 35% cap tier have more flexibility.
-For a large commercial buyer with a renewal premium of, say, INR 5 crore, placing the risk with a smaller insurer who is building commercial market share and has EOM headroom may produce a more aggressive pricing and service offer than placing with a top-five insurer managing close to its 25% cap.
+A general insurer already running close to its 30% cap has less expense headroom and may be more resistant to broad broker compensation requests on large commercial risks, while an insurer with room under the cap has more flexibility.
+For a large commercial buyer with a renewal premium of, say, INR 5 crore, placing the risk with an insurer that is building commercial market share and still has EOM headroom may produce a more aggressive pricing and service offer than placing with an insurer managing close to its cap.

 The second implication is around multi-insurer placement on co-insurance basis.
 Large commercial risks in India, particularly for property values above INR 500 crore, are routinely placed on a co-insurance basis across multiple insurers.
 The lead insurer sets the rate and terms; following co-insurers take a share.
 Under the 2024 EOM framework, the lead insurer's expense allocation for this placement (underwriting analysis, lead surveyor fees, broker commission) is borne proportionally by its share.
 Following insurers have lower per-policy expense inputs.
 This difference can affect which insurers are willing to lead versus follow on large commercial placements, which in turn affects the pricing dynamic for large buyers.